Day 30 – Hope

 • This is a great opportunity to work on character-building.
 Have your main character interact with all kinds of different characters in the group.
 See what shorthand you can use for each secondary character in the story, without descending into cliché.

-• Linking your themes like this helps you transform a character sketch or vignette into an actual story that goes somewhere.
+• Linking your theme to an in-story event, transforms a character sketch or vignette into an actual story that goes somewhere.

 • If you feel you’re missing the mark on this as you write your first draft, don’t worry.
 Make notes as you go to help you flag this stuff on a future rewrite. (e.g. [“link this to her issue with Dave?’].